 Central Hudson is cleaning the Hudson River and its shoreline in the Poughkeepsie area

-Central Hudson is completing a multi-year project to clean the lingering residues of a former plant that once made gas from coal to make light and heat for Poughkeepsie’s homes and businesses.
-The former “manufactured gas plant” (MGP) operated from 1911 until the 1950s, when it was replaced by clean, modern natural gas.
+Central Hudson is completing a multi-year project to clean the residues of a former plant that once made gas from coal to make light and heat for Poughkeepsie’s homes and businesses.
+The former “manufactured gas plant” (MGP) operated on this riverfront location from 1911 until the 1950s, when it was replaced by clean, modern natural gas.